mathix420/swap/README.md

 - `swp add` Will create a new shared path.
 - `swp rm` Will delete a shared path.
 - `swp get` Will get a new path from dist repo.

+# TODO

+- add `.git` hooks
+- store commit hash of each module
+  - check if there is changes if not then continue
+- check remote changes